 Since I was a kid, this characteristic of my personality pushed me to disassemble things and put them together again to make them work better.
 Once grown up, this triggered the spark that brought me to lutherie.

-My career as luthier is very peculiar: after my degree in Materials Engineering, I got my PhD at Politecnico di Milano with a thesis about functional materials for optical applications.
+My career as luthier is very particular: after my degree in Materials Engineering, I got my PhD at Politecnico di Milano with a thesis about functional materials for optical applications.
 I have then been a post-doc researcher for three years at the CNR-Institute of Photonics and Nanotechnology in Padua where I dealt with materials for adaptive optics.

 During academia, the scientific aspect became a fundamental part of my luthier career with the aim of making instruments that really worked as they were expected to.